-I split up all my valuables and have dedicated places to hide them in my bag.
-I choose 2-3 dedicated places in my bag.
+I am not a traveler who likes to have all my eggs in one basket.
+Lose a basket and you’ve lost all your eggs.
+So I split up all my valuables and hide them in my bag.
+I choose about 2-3 dedicated places in my bag.
 If one spot is discovered, that’s usually enough to satisfy a thief and I’ll have two other places to go to.

 I’ve seen innovations using emptied sunscreen bottles and chapstick holders.
 I always stash some money in a designated sanitary pad (clean, of course) that I stuff close to the top of my pack for quick and easy access.

 Tip: Always remember where you put it.
 I accidentally mailed my cash home, when I decided to use my sanitary pads as padding for a souvenir box I was shipping home.
 It didn’t arrive for four months- thanks Korea Post!